 Scientific Director / Professor of Anthropology

-Grasseni received her BA in Philosophy, MPhil in History and Philosophy of Science, and PhD in Social Anthropology with Visual Media from the universities of Pavia, Cambridge and Manchester.
+Cristina Grasseni specialises in economic, political and visual anthropology.
+She received her Bachelor degree in Philosophy, M.Phil. in History and Philosophy of Science, and Ph.D. in Social Anthropology with Visual Media from the universities of Pavia, Cambridge and Manchester respectively.

-Grasseni’s awarded ERC Consolidator grant (2017-2022) (Food citizens?
-Collective food procurement in European cities: solidarity and diversity, skills and scale) examines the different types, premises and consequences of collective forms of food production, distribution and consumption in 3 European cities (Rotterdam, Turin and Gdańsk), with respect to cultural understandings of active citizenship and practices of participation.
+Grasseni’s ERC Consolidator grant Food citizens?
+Collective food procurement in European cities: solidarity and diversity, skills and scale (2017-2022) examines the different types, premises and consequences of collective forms of food production, distribution and consumption in three European cities.

 Other research projects

-- Seeds of Trust.
+Seeds of Trust.
 A Comparative Analysis of Solidarity Economy Networks.
-Wenner-Gren Foundation Grant 8643 (2013/14)
+Wenner-Gren Foundation for Anthropological Theory (Grant 8643 2013/14);

-Patrimonialization and redefinition of rurality.
-University of Barcelona/ Ministerio de Ciencia e Innovación (2012/14), PI: X. Roige
+Patrimonialization and redefinition of rurality (PATRIRUR), University of Barcelona/ Ministerio de Ciencia e Innovación (2012/14), PI: Xavier Roige;

 The Reinvention of Food.
 Exploratory Seminar.
-Radcliffe Institute for Advanced Study, Harvard University (2013), with H. Paxson.
+Radcliffe Institute for Advanced Study, Harvard University (2013), with Heather Paxson;

-For publications before 2017, please consult the CV.
+For publications 1998-2016, please consult the Curriculum Vitae of Cristina Grasseni.
 For publications from 2017, please consult the Publications tab.